kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     tasks.withType<KspTask> { dependsOn(openApiGenerateHttpClient) } //(9)!
     ```

-    1. Path to OpenAPI file from which classes will be created
+    1. Path to the `OpenAPI` file used to create classes
-    2. Directory where the files will be created
+    2. Directory where generated files are created
-    3. Package from classes of delegates, controllers, converters, etc.
+    3. Package for delegates, controllers, and mappers
-    4. Package from classes of models, DTOs, etc.
-    5. Package from calling classes
-    6. Mode of plugin operation (creating Java client / Kotlin / Java server, etc.)
+    4. Package for models and DTOs
+    5. Auxiliary generator package
+    6. Plugin mode
-    7. Prefix path to client configuration file
+    7. Client configuration path prefix
-    8. Register the generated classes as the source code of the project
+    8. Register generated classes as project source code
-    9. Make code compilation dependent on HTTP client class generation (first generate, then compile)
+    9. Make code compilation depend on HTTP client class generation: generate first, compile after

-Once created, the HTTP client will be available for deployment as a dependency on the created interface.
+After generation, the HTTP client is available for dependency injection through the generated interface.

+### Client Authorization { #client-authorization }

+If the `OpenAPI` contract describes `securitySchemes`, the generator creates an `ApiSecurity` module with components for client authorization.
+For `apiKey` and `basic`, configuration-reading components are generated.
+For `bearer` and `oauth`, a matching tagged `HttpClientTokenProvider` component is expected.

+`securityConfigPrefix` sets a common authorization configuration prefix.
+If the prefix is not specified, the configuration path is the `securitySchemes` name.
+If an operation has several authorization schemes, `primaryAuth` can be specified; otherwise the generator picks one of the schemes and logs a warning.
+If `authAllowMultiple` is enabled, the generator creates a composite interceptor that applies several authorization schemes sequentially.
+If `authAsMethodArgument` is enabled, authorization data is added to the client method signature instead of a generated interceptor.

+### Additional Annotations { #additional-contract-annotations }

+The `additionalContractAnnotations` parameter adds annotations above generated client or server controller methods.
+The value is a `JSON` object where the key is the API tag from the contract, or `*` for all operations, and the value is an array of objects with the `annotation` field.

+===! ":fontawesome-brands-java: `Java`"

+    ```groovy
+    configOptions = [
+        mode: "java-client",
+        additionalContractAnnotations: """
+            {
+              "*": [
+                { "annotation": "ru.tinkoff.example.CommonAnnotation" }
+              ],
+              "pet": [
+                { "annotation": "ru.tinkoff.example.PetAnnotation" }
+              ]
+            }
+            """
+    ]
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```groovy
+    configOptions = mapOf(
+        "mode" to "kotlin-client",
+        "additionalContractAnnotations" to """{
+              "*": [
+                { "annotation": "ru.tinkoff.example.CommonAnnotation" }
+              ],
+              "pet": [
+                { "annotation": "ru.tinkoff.example.PetAnnotation" }
+              ]
+            }
+            """
+    )
+    ```

 ### Interceptors { #interceptors }

-It is possible to put [interceptors](http-client.md#interceptors) on created clients with `@HttpClient` annotation.
+Generated clients annotated with `@HttpClient` can also be annotated with [interceptors](http-client.md#interceptors).

-The value is a Json object whose key is the api tag from the contract, and the value is an object with `type` and `tag` fields,
+The value is a `JSON` object where the key is an API tag from the contract and the value is an array of objects with `type` and `tag` fields.
-it is possible to specify both fields at the same time, or optionally one of them:
+Both fields can be specified together, or only one of them can be specified:

-- `type` - the implementation class of a particular interceptor
+- `type` - implementation class of a concrete interceptor
-- `tag` - tags of the interceptor (can be specified as an array of strings).
+- `tag` - interceptor tags, either a string or an array of strings

-In order to do this, set the `configOptions.interceptors` parameter:
+Set `configOptions.interceptors`:

 ===! ":fontawesome-brands-java: `Java`"